V-Mayya/sql-project/index.md

 ### Further Questions/Extensions and Limitations

 Extensions:
-- Would be interesting to conduct data analysis related to climate change (such as GHG or carbon emissions, sea level rises) months prior to the disaster to find any causal effects of climate change on increasing the risk of disaster
+- Would be interesting to conduct data analysis related to climate change (such as GHG or carbon emissions, sea level rises) months prior to the disaster to find any causal effects of climate change on increasing the risk of disaster in a country
 - Include all countries by region to link to economic impact table 2
+- Include names of disasters to better assist analysis of data and generate more subqueries using LIKE and others

 Limitations:
 - Limitation could be natural disasters accounts for only small number of fatalities/gdp loss compared to other things but still equally impactful